tsackton/taelgarverse/docs/campaigns/one-shots/lost-in-the-feywild/aurae-s-allegories.md

 ---
+headerVersion: 2023.11.25
+lintedAt: '2026-08-23T12:50:50-04:00'
+lintVersion: '3.5'
+tags: [source]
+campaign: Lost in the Feywild
+name: Aurae's Allegories
+POV: 1740
-{title: Aurae's Allegories}
+title: Aurae's Allegories
 ---
+# Aurae's Allegories

-## Aurae's Allegories
+# Aurae's Allegories

-Meeting the Tollen Misfits, the mechnical-magic automata *Aurae* explains: “I am a synthesizer of research and information.
+Meeting the Tollen Misfits, the mechanical-magic automata *Aurae* explains: “I am a synthesizer of research and information.
 I have read the contents of the library and help researchers find what they need.
 And... and because it has been some time since those services have been needed, I have been writing my own books about the people I meet.
-I pay very close attention to everything I haver ever read, and everything I notice about you inside and out, and I tell you a story about who you are.”
+I pay very close attention to everything I have ever read, and everything I notice about you inside and out, and I tell you a story about who you are.”

 ### Edric's Story from Aurae ###
 I will tell you a story about trustworthy friends.